 Tom jued is the Thai family-table soup — present at almost every home meal but rarely on restaurant menus.
 Its function is structural: Thai meals share dishes from the center, and almost every other dish (curry, salad, stir-fry) is high in salt, fat, sour, or chile.
 Tom jued provides the contrast that lets diners taste those dishes accurately.
 The Chinese-Thai influence (glass noodles, tofu, white pepper) shows in the ingredient palette; the dish probably codified during the 19th-century influx of Teochew settlers who became Bangkok's restaurant class.

 A clear pale-gold broth with the green of cabbage drifting at the surface and tofu hiding beneath.
-The pork balls are tender and still warm-pink at the cross-section; glass noodles slip on the spoon.
+The pork balls are cooked through but stay tender and juicy; glass noodles slip on the spoon.
 White pepper provides the only real sharpness.
 After two bites of tom yum or som tum, this soup is the room you walk into to breathe — not exciting, intentionally so.
 If your tom jued tastes assertive, the cook misunderstood the assignment.

 Tom jued's restraint is its mechanism.
 Fish sauce alone, no curry paste; white pepper, no chile; soft proteins, no charred edges.
 The broth must be a real pork or chicken stock — not water-and-bouillon — because it carries the dish without seasoning to hide behind.
 Silken tofu is added late and not stirred so it stays in cubes.
 Glass noodles are pre-soaked, not boiled, so they don't suck up too much broth and turn the soup thin.